 “Zumbathon is like a very long Zumba class”

-We have about four instructors because you can’t have one person teaching for four hours.
+We have about four instructors because you can’t have one person teaching for so long.
 Instructors give a lot more because the minute they take it easy, everybody else takes it easy!
 Zumbathon is a mixture of Zumba (dance only) and Zumba Toning (weights).
 As it’s both low and high intensity, you can take it at your own pace.
-Lots of people last four hours, but you can take a break and come back or just do two hours or less– we’re not strict!
+Lots of people do the whole thing, but you can take a break and come back or just do half of it or less– we’re not strict!
 It’s a relaxed atmosphere.
 It’s about dancing, working out and having fun for a good cause.

 Dancing keeps you young and produces endorphins which make you feel good.
 People are committed to Zumbathon - they always work hard and do their best.
 There’s fun in the midst of exhaustion.
 They love that feeling.